Back to the Future: Insights & Tips for Content Strategy, Planning and Measurement

 - Analysis and iteration: After publishing and promoting content, performance tracking becomes the focus of attention.
 Synthesize and assess the data within your analytics platform and CMS.
 What insights can be drawn?
 How might the findings influence existing content plans, or future work?
 Set your sights on incremental improvement.

 There’s no single best strategy for every brand.
-Consider your team; depending on its sophistication and bandwidth, you may adjust these fundamentals to suit the way you approach your work.
+Consider your team; depending on its sophistication and bandwidth, you may adjust these fundamentals or adapt to the latest content marketing trends to suit the way you approach your work.

 Find Your Cadence for Content Publishing and Amplification